joysticktv/joysticktv.github.io/streamer_support.md

 ### Payment Holds

-As a new user, your account will hold all funds received for 30 days.
-Each token tip and subscription you earn will become available right at 00:00 UTC on the 30th day after the money was received.
+All funds received are held for 15 days before they become available to you.
+Each token tip and subscription you earn will become available right at 00:00 UTC on the 15th day after the money was received.

-After you have requested at least 3 payouts, and your account has been active for over 90 days, we will consider your account "well established" and drop your payment hold to 15 days.
-Funds received before the change will stay on their 30 day hold, but funds received after will now be held for only 15 days.

-> Should there ever be a need for us to increase your payment hold, we will first discuss the matter
-> directly with you before making any changes.

 ### Receiving Payout